shreve/shared-secret/readme.md

    ```

    This does require at least 2 shares, and only occurs rarely, but is still a vulnerability.
-2. This is currently based on a 1024-bit prime number.
-The message space could be increased by using a larger prime, but I'm not sure if that is necessary.
-3. This code relies on extensions of Ruby standard library classes Integer and Array.
+2. This code relies on extensions of Ruby standard library classes Integer and Array.
 A good implementation wouldn't do that.